-This workshop will give you an opportunity to redesign your writing process and technique, along with a fresh perspective on writing technical documents.
+This workshop will help you refine your technical writing process and technique, and give you a fresh perspective on writing technical documents.
 You’ll hone writing skills that will improve your proficiency with any technical document.
 You’ll begin by reviewing your writing process and eliminating practices that have caused you difficulties in the past.
-You will also learn about strategies that improve communication between writers and readers, as well as methods that improve a document’s organization.
+You will also learn about strategies to improve communication between writers and readers, as well as methods to improve a document’s organization.

 Technical Writing: Advanced Workshop